shefben/FileConverter/README.md

 * See the already known problems in the [troubleshooting section of the documentation](https://github.com/Tichau/FileConverter/wiki/Troubleshooting).
 * Or report an issue on the [bug tracker](https://github.com/Tichau/FileConverter/issues).

+## Custom converters

+File Converter can load additional conversion presets from XML files placed in the `CustomConverters` folder next to the application.
+These definitions let you
+configure:

+* Supported input extensions and the output extension
+* The external program to run and its command line arguments
+* Optional variables and options that appear in the preset editor
+* Output filename templates, icons and post-processing commands

+See `Application/FileConverter/CustomConverters/sample.xml` for an example.

 ## Setup development environment

 ### Requirements